peterhinch/micropython-touch/README.md

 All applications require the creation of at least one user screen.
 This is done by subclassing the `Screen` class.
 Widgets are instantiated in the `Screen` constructor.
-Widgets may be assigned to bound variable: this facilitates communication between them.
+Widgets may be assigned to a bound variable: this facilitates communication between them.

 ###### [Contents](./README.md#0-contents)